yaotingchun/yaotingchun/README.md

 <br>

 ## RELEVANT EXPERIENCE 💼
-- 🌟Participant of Blockchain Tech Talk 2024.
-- 🌟Participant of CODE'25 UTM.
-- 🌟Participant of Embedded LLM Workshop.
 - 🌟Participant of Prosolve National 2025 UiTM.
 - 🌟Participant of KitaHack'25.
 - 🌟Participant of Ideathon 2025 UTM.
 - 🌟Participant of CodeNection 2025.
+- 🌟Participant of KitaHack'26.
+- 🌟Participant of UTMxHackathon 2026.
+- 🌟Participant of MyAI Future Hackathon 2026.
 - 🚀 Software Department Lead of UTM Rocketry.
 - 🛡️ EXCO of Activity Team in CyberX UTM.